rust-lang/a-mir-formality/docs/docs/intro.md

 **A MIR Formality** (or just Formality) is an early-stage experimental project that aims to be a complete, authoritative formal model of the [Rust MIR][].
 The project has two goals.
-First, the models of Rust's MIR given by Formality's will serve as a complete model of _safe Rust_. including all static checks and operational semantics.
+First, the models of Rust's MIR given by Formality's will serve as a complete model for Rust, including both its type checking rules (what programs are accepted) and semantics (what happens when you run them on an idealized machine).
 This will provide a source of truth.

 Presuming these experiments bear fruit,